kmaeda16/RCGAToolbox/doc/benchmark/sim/ReadMe.txt

-To start simulation benchmark, run RunMe.m.
+To start simulation benchmark, run run_Benchmark.m.

 - KM created the SBML files for Threestep and HIV.
 - Other SBML files were obtained from BioModels.